ads1986/python-developer-roadmap/README.md

 # Python Developer Roadmap

 When starting in a Python Development career, seems to be obvious that we need start from the language basis and fundamentals, but is not simple as that.
-For this reason, i started to search more for any roadmap or guideline that could be a good starting point, so I found this two excelente articles [Python Developer Roadmap in 2021](https://dev.to/hb/python-developer-roadmap-in-2021-2bmo) and [Python Developer](https://roadmap.sh/python) that I'll use to guide my studies.
+For this reason, I started to search more for any roadmap or guideline that could be a good starting point :), so I found this two excellent articles [Python Developer Roadmap in 2021](https://dev.to/hb/python-developer-roadmap-in-2021-2bmo) and [Python Developer](https://roadmap.sh/python) that I'll use to guide my studies.

 Been a experienced Java developer, I decided to share here all my learning journey with Python.
 I think my learning curve would be a little bit shorter thant someone starting programing now, but a think I could help who is in the same learning path.